 PO1 Buildings, site layout and landscaping are designed to care for and connect to Country.
 PO2 Provide a diverse range of dwelling and types and sizes to meet a range of household sizes and income needs.
 PO3 Provide appropriate heights, massing, articulation and façade treatments.
 PO4 Buildings are designed to be accessible.
 PO5 Building design positively integrates with the public domain, streets and open space.
-PO6 Buildings are designed to minimise carbon output and resources, maximising natural ventilation and light though passive design, solar access, protect privacy and enhance view sharing.
+PO6 Buildings are designed to minimise carbon output and resources, maximising natural ventilation and light though passive design, solar access, protect privacy, enhance view sharing and maximise internal and external thermal comfort.
 PO7 Development is designed to encourage travel by public transport, walking and cycling providing appropriate end of trip facilities.
 PO8 Car parking and access, service bays, building plant and structures located and designed to avoid dominating or detracting from pedestrian amenity or streetscape character.
 PO9 Provide innovative and environmentally responsible design that achieves energy efficiency, renewable energy outcomes, retains water within the landscape and reduces the urban heat island effect.
 PO10 Building massing responds to context including built environment and the public domain including significant land forms and landscape.
 PO11 Implement crime prevention through environment design (CPTED) principles into built form and building design.
+PO12 Provide well designed waste and recycling facilities in all new developments to ensure waste management services are safe, efficient, cost effective, maximise recycling and reuse, and facilities contribute to the built form and liveability of the community.